nandanurseptama/cypherium-rpc-api/README.md

    running web servers, so malicious web pages could try to subvert locally available API

 Congratulations!
-You have successfully started the Cypherium testnet!
+You have started cypherium node successfully!

 With the database up and running, try out these commands --